lukaszmakuch/rosmaro-snabbdom-ticket-vending-machine/video_plan.md

 The last step when it comes to the graph is to select the underlaying node - Reset.

-The binding of this node will look very similar to how the Order node looked like at the very beginning.
+The binding of this node will look very similar to what the Order node looked like at the very beginning.

 It will also define an entry action.